Stay right here for our final news roundup and information overload.

 Anyway, I hope that answers your question.

-Uh all right, one more Florida call.
+All right, one more Florida call.

 Why not?

-Free state of Florida Day.
+Free state of Florida today, Joe in Florida.

 Great, Mr. Hannity.

-And you know, you were talking about crime before, right?
+And, you know, you were talking about crime before, right?

-And I I'm convinced that this may sound a little out there, but there's people high up in the Democratic Party that want this crime.
+And I'm convinced that this may sound a little out there, but there's people high up in the Democratic Party that want this crime.

 We need a federal police force.